Image Clustering with External Guidance: Experiments

 \subsubsection{Visualization}

 To provide an intuitive understanding of the clustering results, we visualize the features obtained at four different steps of TAC in Fig.~\ref{fig: tsne}.
 The clustering performance by applying k-means on the features is annotated at the top.
 Fig.~\ref{fig: clip image} shows the image features extracted by the pre-trained CLIP image encoder.
 As can be seen, images of different breeds of dogs are mixed, leading to a poor clustering ARI of 23.4\%.
-Luckily, by selecting and retrieving discriminative nouns, we can construct discriminative text counterparts for images.
-Thanks to the textual discriminability, visually similar samples could be better distinguished in the text modality as shown in Fig.~\ref{fig: retrieved text}.
-As shown in Fig.~\ref{fig: concat}, by simply concatenating images and retrieved text counterparts, TAC significantly improves the feature discriminability without any additional training, yielding a promising clustering ARI of 61.3\%.
-Finally, when equipped with the proposed cross-modal mutual distillation strategy, TAC could better collaborate the image and text modalities, leading to the best clustering ARI of 71.7\%.
-We visualize the embedding learned by TAC before the \textit{softmax} layer in Fig.~\ref{fig: TAC}, which shows the best within-clustering compactness and between-cluster scatteredness.
+By selecting and retrieving discriminative nouns, visually similar samples could be better distinguished in the text modality as shown in Fig.~\ref{fig: retrieved text}.
+By simply concatenating images and retrieved text counterparts, TAC significantly improves the feature discriminability and k-means performance without any additional training.
+Finally, when equipped with the proposed cross-modal mutual distillation strategy, TAC could better collaborate the image and text modalities, leading to the best within-clustering compactness and between-cluster scatterness.